Scaramucci on White House leaks: 'We're going to let people go if we have to'

 White House Communications Director Anthony Scaramucci vowed Wednesday to take a hard line against leaks from the West Wing, telling Fox News' "Hannity," "we're going to let people go if we have to."

-"One of the big problems that I’m discovering," said Scaramucci, who was named communications director Friday, which led to the resignation of Press Secretary Sean Spicer, "is that senior people are really the guys doing the leaking and they ask junior people to leak for them.
+"One of the big problems that I’m discovering," said Scaramucci, who was named communications director Friday, which led to the resignation of press secretary Sean Spicer, "is that senior people are really the guys doing the leaking and they ask junior people to leak for them.

 "I’m very proud to be reporting directly to the president so I can hermetically seal off the [communications] team from this sort of nonsense," Scaramucci added.